 In 2000-01, 11 Hoosiers earned Academic All-Big Ten accolades during the season, the most in conference history by any wrestling team in a single season (Illinois also had 11 Academic All-Big Ten members in 2001).
 Goldman attributes this academic progress to the fact that he and his staff have made a conscious effort to recruit the best student-athletes each year, instead of just the best athletes.

 Indiana wrestling has earned national recognition for its academic progress over the last few seasons.
-The National Wrestling Coaches Association (NWCA) has recognized 15 Hoosiers as NWCA Scholar-Athletes since 2001.
-Max Dean earned that recognition three consecutive years (2005-07) and Matt Powless is the most recent to do so, earning the honor the past two seasons.
+The National Wrestling Coaches Association (NWCA) has recognized 16 Hoosiers as NWCA Scholar-Athletes since 2001.
+Max Dean earned that recognition three consecutive years (2005-07) and Ryan LeBlanc is the most recent to do so, earning the honor in 2013.
+Matt Powless, a 2012 IU graduate, was a four-time NWCA Scholar-Athlete.

 Goldman served as an assistant under former Indiana head coach, and current Michigan head coach Joe McFarland before being elevated to the top spot in 1992.
 Prior to arriving in Bloomington, he spent a year as an assistant at Army.